 Sedation Dentistry

 Imagine undergoing a complex dental treatment like a root canal, extraction, or oral surgery.
 When your treatment is complete, you have little or no recollection of the time it took, the noise, or the discomfort you were expecting.
-Dr. Battles is pleased to offer his patients the option of comfortable, safe, and effective sedation dentistry.
-Patients who benefit from sedation dentistry have:
+Dr. Battles is pleased to offer his patients the option of comfortable, safe, and effective anxiolysis dentistry.
+Patients who benefit from anxiolysis dentistry have:

 • A fear or anxiety of being at the dentist